 WHAT TO EXPECT

 - Unix Epoch Dates: some datatable information fields include creation dates in unix epoch format.
 This will just look like a string of random numbers.
 Luckily, there’s a quick way to fix that, either through Grow’s table date format function in the edit metric screen, or with a relatively simple SQL query.
-For more information on how to set up that query, visit our article in the Grow Help Center.
+For more information on how to set up that query, check out this article.

 Below is a list of the reports you can pull from BigQuery, along with a description of the fields available with each report.

 - Datasets: All datasets associated with projects under the connected BigQuery account, including kind, dataset ID, dataset reference, and project ID.

 - Tables: All tables for the selected dataset, including kind, table ID, project, dataset, table name, type, and unix epoch creation time.

 - Table Data: All table data for the selected dataset and table.
 The fields returned here will vary based on the specifics of the datasets created with BigQuery.

 - Custom SQL Query: Write custom SQL queries to hone in on specific fields when building a metric.

 Questions about the BigQuery/Grow integration?
 Email us at firstname.lastname@example.org or chat in on the site.